janobourian/aws/aws_cloud_practitioner/README.md

 ### AWS Certificate Manager (ACM)

+* Provide SSL and TSL Certificates

 ### Secrets Manager

+* Storing secrets
+* Rotation of secrets

 ### Artifact Overview

+* Portal that provides customers with on-demand access to AWS compliance documentation and AWS agreements

 ### GuardDuty

+* Intelligent Threat discovery to protect your AWS Accont
+* Use Machine Learning

 ### Inspector

+* Automated Security Assessments
+    * EC2 Instances
+    * Container Images
+    * Lambda Functions
+* It puts the information on AWS Security Hub

 ### Config

+* Helps with auditing and recording compliance of your AWS resources
+* Helps record configurations and changes over time

 ### Macie

+* Discover and protect tour sensitive data in AWS (PII)

 ### Security Hub